Help: Artists

 You can organize artists more.
 Groups can be represented as artists and can have group members.
 Artists can also have multiple names associated with them, notes for extraneous details, and a list of external gallery links.

-If you are an artist with an e621 account and would like your account linked to your artist tag, please contact an admin.
+If you are an artist with an e621 account and would like your account linked to your artist tag, please contact our staff.

-Linked accounts will show in the artist listing and allow other users to quickly find your e621 account.
-If you upload your own content, it also enables janitors to approve your posts faster, as well as verify do not post conditions easier.
+Linked accounts will show in the artist listing, allowing other users to find your e621 account quickly.
+Uploading your own content also enables janitors to approve your posts faster and verify do not post conditions more easily.

 How do I create an artist?